Engineering

 The Models

-These five models run in parallel using a ThreadPoolExecutor.
-The total wall-clock time is the time of the slowest model, not the sum.
+All models run in parallel, so the total wall-clock time is the time of the slowest model, not the sum.
+Each model carries a different weight in the fusion algorithm based on its specialization and reliability.

 Fused Scoring: Where the Magic Happens

-Running five models is easy.
+Running multiple models is easy.
 The hard part is combining their outputs into a single, calibrated decision.

 We don't just average the scores.
-We use a fused scoring system with five decision rules, evaluated in order:
+We use a fused scoring system with multiple decision rules, evaluated in priority order:

-Rule 3: Majority Vote.
-If more than 50% of the models flag the content, we treat that as a strong signal even if no single model is highly confident.
+Majority vote.
+If most models flag the content, we treat that as a strong signal even if no single model is highly confident.
 Wisdom of crowds beats individual certainty.

-Rule 4: High-Risk Single Model.
-If any single model exceeds 0.85 confidence for a high-risk category, we don't wait for consensus.
+High-confidence specialist override.
+If any single model exceeds a very high confidence threshold for a high-risk category, we don't wait for consensus.
 This catches edge cases where one specialist model sees something the others miss.

-Rule 5: Weighted Aggregate.
+Weighted aggregate.
 If none of the above rules trigger, we compute a weighted average using the model weights.
 This is the "soft" path for borderline cases.

 Confidence Calibration

-Each model has its own a and b parameters, tuned from production feedback data.
-We recalibrate weekly using a maintenance job that processes all user-submitted corrections (false positives and false negatives) from the past period.
+Each model has its own calibration parameters, tuned from production feedback data.
+We recalibrate on a regular cadence using a maintenance process that incorporates all user-submitted corrections (false positives and false negatives) from the past period.

 This means our confidence scores actually mean something.
 When we say "0.95 confidence," we mean it.